Houston Immigration Attorney

 IMMIGRANT RIGHTS IN HOUSTON, TEXAS

-Understanding your rights as a visitor or permanent resident is part of the process when facing legal complications.
+Understanding your rights as a visitor or permanent resident in Houston, TX is part of the process when facing legal complications.
 As an immigrant in Texas, you have the right to:

-- Speak with a lawyer – Citizens and non-citizens in this country all have the right to legal representation under the law.
+- Speak with an immigration lawyer – Citizens and non-citizens in this country all have the right to legal representation under the law.

 - Remain silent – You must cooperate with immigration agencies and local law enforcement, but you do not have to speak with them.
 Politely refuse and ask for legal representation.